+2 02 337 789 71

 Nile Cruise Dinner:

-Depending on your arrival time, This evening you can add a Nile Dinner Cruise to your schedule, your driver will transfer you to enjoy the entertainment on-board a 5* standard or deluxe Nile Cruise depending on your preference.
+This evening you can add a Nile Dinner Cruise to your schedule.
+A representative will transfer you to board a 5-star standard or deluxe Nile Cruise.

 Sound and Light Show:

-Depending on your arrival time, you can attend the Sound and Light show, the show is exhibited on the Giza Pyramids Plateau itself, a great way to get a glimpse of what awaits you tomorrow.
-This evening watch the pyramids and Sphinx light up in multicolors as you listen to the story behind the discovery of both great wonders.
+Depending on your arrival time, you can attend the Sound and Light show – the show is exhibited on the Giza Pyramids Plateau itself.

 Egypt offers a wide variety of 3-star hotels.
 The prices range from $12 to $20 per person per night in a double room.
 I would suggest you check hotel directories for rates and locations.
 Backpacker services are not popular in Egypt, although a few are available.